ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-arch-overview.md

 The {{site.data.keyword.vcf-vpc}} automation is based on Terraform and Ansible.
 The underlying automation engine is {{site.data.keyword.cloud_notm}} Schematics, which uses {{site.data.keyword.cloud_notm}} Terraform provider to deploy the {{site.data.keyword.vpc_short}} and other required {{site.data.keyword.cloud_notm}} Services for your VMware Cloud Foundation instance.
 Ansible is used to deploy and configure Cloud Builder and SDDC manager, and to configure NSX by using relevant APIs.
 To provision a VMware Cloud Foundation instance, use {{site.data.keyword.vmwaresolutions_full}} Portal, which offers a more intuitive user experience to complete and complete the Terraform variable values.

 The automation provisions a new {{site.data.keyword.vpc_short}}, prefixes, subnets, security groups, public gateways, and the required common services such as DNS. {{site.data.keyword.cloud_notm}} bare metal servers are provisioned on VPC subnets with two PCI interfaces and the required VLAN interfaces.
 PCI and VLAN interfaces are networking constructs for bare metal servers for {{site.data.keyword.vpc_short}} and how they integrate with {{site.data.keyword.vpc_short}} networking.
-The PCI interfaces are used for VMware vSphere Distributed Switch uplinks and VLAN interfaces are used for VMkernel adapters and the deployed VMware Cloud Foundation appliances, NSX edges, and Tier 0 Gateway uplinks. {{site.data.keyword.vpc_short}} routes are provisioned for allowing overlay access from your VPC, or from other interconnected VPCs.
+The PCI interfaces are used for vSphere Distributed Switch uplinks and VLAN interfaces are used for VMkernel adapters and the deployed VMware Cloud Foundation appliances, NSX edges, and Tier 0 Gateway uplinks. {{site.data.keyword.vpc_short}} routes are provisioned for allowing overlay access from your VPC, or from other interconnected VPCs.

 An overview of the consolidated architecture and deployed assets is shown in the following diagram.
 Consolidated architecture deploys a singe set of VMware assets, a vCenter, NSX managers, and two NSX edges in addition to the SDDC manager.
 A Tier-0 gateway is deployed and integrated with VPC with external uplinks.